drinkbird/drinkbird.github.io/_posts/blog/2023-04-24-inverted-pyramid-of-problem-solving.md

 As we ascend the inverted pyramid, we step into the "Firefighter" stage.
 Here, the challenges are akin to the unexpected flames a firefighter would face, appearing without warning and demanding immediate attention.

 In this stage, you're not just handed problems to solve.
 Instead, you organically identify potential issues, much like a firefighter looking out for smoke.
-It might be noticing a defect in your product or foreseeing an issue with your team’s current course of action.
+It might be noticing a defect in your product or foreseeing an issue with your team's current course of action.
 This ability is built over time, as exposure to various challenges helps your limbic brain make connections, developing what you could call a "gut instinct" for problem detection.

 The Firefighter stage calls for a shift from passive problem-solving to a proactive, problem-identifying approach.
 It demands analytical thinking, a keen understanding of the larger system, and the initiative to not only identify but also evaluate the severity of problems.